Dog Bite Attorney in Wheeling, WV

 If you choose to file a lawsuit to seek compensation for injuries and damages from a dog bite, West Virginia’s statute of limitations requires that you file your suit within two years of the date of your injury.
 This two-year period does not begin to run for a minor child injured by a dog bite until his or her 18th birthday.

 If you do not file your case within the limitations period, the court can permanently dismiss your case.
 When that happens, you lose the right to pursue financial compensation in court.

-How Our West Virginia Dog Attack Lawyers Can Help
+How Our Wheeling Dog Attack Lawyers Can Help

-After you have been injured by a dog bite, let the West Virginia dog bite attorneys of Jividen Law Offices, PLLC help you secure the financial compensation you need for your injuries and damages.
+After you have been injured by a dog bite, let the Wheeling dog bite attorneys of Jividen Law Offices, PLLC help you secure the financial compensation you need for your injuries and damages.
 Our firm can help you by:

 - Collecting all the relevant evidence for your case, such as injury photos, medical reports, witness statements and documentation of prior bites or attacks by the same dog